Fundamental Concepts on Corporate Governance

 - The Internal Audit Department has a system of multiple specialist members periodically conducting internal audits of all divisions.

-- The Group utilizes outside specialists as necessary to prevent violations of the law and/or the Company’s articles of incorporation.
+- The Group utilizes outside specialists as necessary to prevent violations of the laws and regulations or the Company’s articles of incorporation.

 - Board of Directors’ meeting minutes, proposals, and other information pertaining to the execution of their duties are managed and retained in accordance with internal policies including the Document Retention and Disposal Regulations and the Basic Regulations on Information Systems.